Cytosorbents Co. (NASDAQ:CTSO) Expected to Announce Quarterly Sales of $12.98 Million

-Wall Street analysts expect that Cytosorbents Co.
-(NASDAQ:CTSO) will post sales of $12.98 million for the current quarter, according to Zacks Investment Research.
-Six analysts have issued estimates for Cytosorbents’ earnings, with the highest sales estimate coming in at $18.05 million and the lowest estimate coming in at $11.50 million.
-Cytosorbents posted sales of $10.55 million during the same quarter last year, which indicates a positive year over year growth rate of 23%.
-The firm is expected to issue its next earnings report on Wednesday, November 3rd.
+Equities research analysts forecast that Cytosorbents Co.
+(NASDAQ:CTSO) will announce sales of $12.98 million for the current quarter, Zacks Investment Research reports.
+Six analysts have provided estimates for Cytosorbents’ earnings, with the highest sales estimate coming in at $18.05 million and the lowest estimate coming in at $11.50 million.
+Cytosorbents reported sales of $10.55 million during the same quarter last year, which would indicate a positive year over year growth rate of 23%.
+The business is scheduled to issue its next quarterly earnings results on Wednesday, November 3rd.

-According to Zacks, analysts expect that Cytosorbents will report full year sales of $51.55 million for the current year, with estimates ranging from $46.50 million to $69.86 million.
-For the next fiscal year, analysts anticipate that the company will post sales of $69.03 million, with estimates ranging from $52.33 million to $103.29 million.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Cytosorbents.
+On average, analysts expect that Cytosorbents will report full-year sales of $51.55 million for the current fiscal year, with estimates ranging from $46.50 million to $69.86 million.
+For the next financial year, analysts anticipate that the firm will post sales of $69.03 million, with estimates ranging from $52.33 million to $103.29 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover Cytosorbents.

-Cytosorbents (NASDAQ:CTSO) last announced its quarterly earnings results on Tuesday, August 3rd.
-The medical research company reported ($0.11) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.03) by ($0.08).
-Cytosorbents had a negative return on equity of 13.33% and a negative net margin of 22.97%.
+Cytosorbents (NASDAQ:CTSO) last posted its earnings results on Tuesday, August 3rd.
+The medical research company reported ($0.11) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.03) by ($0.08).
+Cytosorbents had a negative net margin of 22.97% and a negative return on equity of 13.33%.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Charles Schwab Investment Management Inc. lifted its stake in Cytosorbents by 6.6% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 101,279 shares of the medical research company’s stock worth $808,000 after purchasing an additional 6,285 shares during the period.
-Nuveen Asset Management LLC increased its holdings in shares of Cytosorbents by 7.9% in the fourth quarter.
-Nuveen Asset Management LLC now owns 160,681 shares of the medical research company’s stock valued at $1,281,000 after purchasing an additional 11,784 shares in the last quarter.
-Truist Financial Corp acquired a new stake in Cytosorbents during the 4th quarter worth $383,000.
-JPMorgan Chase & Co. grew its holdings in Cytosorbents by 18.8% during the 4th quarter.
-JPMorgan Chase & Co. now owns 18,196 shares of the medical research company’s stock worth $145,000 after acquiring an additional 2,883 shares during the period.
-Finally, Principal Financial Group Inc. acquired a new stake in Cytosorbents during the 4th quarter worth $85,000.
-39.94% of the stock is currently owned by institutional investors and hedge funds.

 Cytosorbents Company Profile